The 21-year-old Syrian who risked his life for Oscar-nominated documentary

 What was your first mission?

 It was very, very hard for me.
 There was a big massacre and more than 100 people were killed.
-That was the worst day for me, because I saw the causalities and the bodies of the victims and when I came back to my home I also saw them in my dreams -- I saw them (the victims) when I was awake, and I saw them when I slept.
+That was the worst day for me, because I saw the causalities and the bodies of the victims and when I came back to my home I also saw them in my dreams -- I saw them when I was awake, and I saw them when I slept.

 How does your family feel about your job?